-Smoking in cars with children is banned throughout England and Wales thanks to the thousands of you who joined our campaign.
-Together, we're continueing to fight for a ban in Scotland and Wales.
+Smoking in cars with children is banned throughout England, Scotland and Wales thanks to the thousands of you who joined our campaign.
+Together, we're continuing to fight for a ban in Northern Ireland.

 Here's our response to some of the reasons people tell us they oppose the ban.